 Your business needs to be able to meet these high expectations.
 You risk chargebacks and terminated contracts from your most crucial businesses if you don’t.

-That’s where order management system & ecommerce platforms with built-in support for your specific business type come in handy.
+That’s where order management systems & eCommerce platforms with built-in support for your specific business type come in handy.

 Your B2B clients have various demands and expectations regarding your business and its procedures, just as they do for the business and its processes.